 Connecting to the internet

-Members of the public including paid library members, ex staff, Alumni and SCONUL access members can use the internet, access OpenOffice packages and a range of online resources via the visitor PC on the Ground Floor of Augustine House, opposite the Library Point enquiry desk.
-The PC has a USB port, so you can save material to a memory stick and printing is available.
+Members of the public including paid library members, ex staff, Alumni and SCONUL access members can use the internet, LibreOffice and a range of online resources via the visitor PC on the Ground Floor of Augustine House, opposite the Library Point enquiry desk.
+The PC has a USB port, so you can save material to a memory stick.
+A visitor printer is available for print jobs of no more than ten pages.

 You can only use these resources for educational purposes (ie teaching and learning, private study or research), not for commercial purposes.
-You are expected to abide by the Library regulations and IT regulations.
+You are expected to abide by the LLR Regulations and Terms of Service and IT regulations.

-Please note that visitors cannot access the library during our busy 24/7 exam and assessment period, details of which will be posted here.
+Please note that visitors cannot access the library during our busy 24/7 exam and assessment period, see our opening hours page for details.
 Paid library members, ex staff, Alumni and SCONUL access members can continue to use the library and its services throughout.

 Visitor PC access is available at the Drill Hall Library, but no printing or scanning.
 PC access can be requested at the library Reception Desk between Mon-Fri 9am - 5pm and weekends 10.30am - 4pm.